 2. Forgetting to file quarterly estimated taxes

-In the same vein as being on time, it’s important to know if your type of income necessitates paying taxes more than once a year.
+It’s also important to know if your type of income requires paying taxes more than once a year.

 For example, if you are a freelancer or are otherwise self-employed, you don’t have an employer to automatically withhold taxes from your paycheck.
-As a result, the IRS requires freelancers, self-employed business owners, solo practitioners and those who derive income from investments to pay quarterly estimated taxes in addition to filing an annual tax return on or before April 15 with everyone else.
+As a result, the IRS requires freelancers, self-employed business owners, solo practitioners and those who get income from investments to pay quarterly estimated taxes in addition to filing an annual tax return.

-To calculate these estimated amounts, you can fill out Form 1040-ES and mail your payments by the IRS deadline for each quarter, found below.
-Alternatively, you can pay quarterly estimated taxes online via the Electronic Federal Tax Payment System® tax payment service administered by the U.S. Department of the Treasury.
+To calculate your estimated quarterly taxes, fill out Form 1040-ES and mail payments to the IRS by each quarter's deadline found in the form.
+Or, you can pay your quarterly estimated taxes online at the Electronic Federal Tax Payment System® tax payment service.

 3. Leaving out (or messing up) essential information